Carrion flower: Bulbophyllum (Orchid)

-Orchids of the genus Bulbophyllum produce strongly scentend flowers.
+Orchids of the genus Bulbophyllum produce strongly scented flowers.
 The flowers produce various odors resembling sap, urine, blood, dung, carrion, and, in some species, fragrant fruity aromas.
 Most are fly-pollinated, and attract hordes of flies.
 Bulbophyllum beccarii, Bulbophyllum fletcherianum and Bulbophyllum phalaenopsis in bloom have been likened to smelling like a herd of dead elephants.
-Their overpowering floral odors are sometimes described as making it difficult to walk into a greenhouse in which they in bloom.
+Their overpowering floral odors are sometimes described as making it difficult to walk into a greenhouse in which they are in bloom.

 Scent

 The sources of the flowers' unique scent are not fully identified, partly due to the extremely low concentration of the compounds (5 to 10 parts per billion).
 Biochemical tests on Amorphophallus species revealed foul-smelling dimethyl sulfides such as dimethyl disulfide and dimethyl trisulfide, and in other species, trace amounts of amines such as putrescine and cadaverine have been found.
-Methyl thiolacetate (which has a cheesy, garlic-like odor) and isovaleric acid (smells of sweat) also contribute to the smell of the flower.
+Methyl thioacetate (which has a cheesy, garlic-like odor) and isovaleric acid (smells of sweat) also contribute to the smell of the flower.
 Trimethylamine is the cause of the "rotten fish smell" towards the end of the flower's life.